j0giwa/ComfyLoot/README.md

   > I started working on this because i wanted a way to keep track of my stuff during map runs.

 - Is this trustworthy?
-  > If you feel the need to ask this question, you have aswered it yourself: no, probably not. <br><br>
+  > If you feel the need to ask this question, you have already aswered it yourself: *no, probably not*.
+(And well done for actually reading the `Dalamud` third-party disclaimer.
+Here is your cookie: 🍪) <br><br>
-  > This is at this point not endoresed by `Dalamud` or anyone else, if you heard different, thats a lie.
+  > This is, at this point not endoresed by `Dalamud`, Square Enix (durr) or anyone else, if you heard something else, they were lying.
 The code contains snippets from sources, that are at best, questionable.
 And no amount of me yappin could prove my intents.
-What i can offer is this: You are on GitHub, you have the code, see for yourself. <br><br>
+What i can offer is this: You are on GitHub, you have the code in front of you, see for yourself.
+(If you don't understand code, ask someone you trust (not ChatGPT), or assume it's malicious) <br><br>
   > "Talk is cheap.
 Show me the code." - Linus Torvalds